 General and administrative expenses include the costs of our finance, human resources, legal, information systems and administrative departments.
-General and administrative expenses increased primarily due to higher stock-based compensation expense in the first quarter of fiscal year 2018.
-During the first quarter of fiscal year 2017, there were significant forfeitures due to our restructuring action, which significantly reduced stock-based compensation expense compared to the first three months of the current year.
+General and administrative expenses increased in the second quarter of fiscal year 2018 as compared to the same period last year primarily due to higher outside services expense and stock-based compensation expense.
+The increase in the first six months of fiscal year 2018 as compared to the same period last year is primarily due to higher stock-based compensation expense, partially offset by lower compensation-related expenses.
+During the first quarter of fiscal year 2017, there were significant forfeitures due to our restructuring action, which significantly reduced stock-based compensation expense in the second quarter and first six months of fiscal year 2017 as compared to the same periods in the current fiscal year.